-Example pseudorandom functions for PBES2 (Section 6.2) are DES-CBC-Pad, DES-EDE2-CBC-Pad, RC2-CBC-Pad, and RC5-CBC-Pad.
+The legacy methods are still supported (DES-CBC-Pad, DES-EDE3-CBC-Pad, RC2-CBC-Pad and RC5-CBC-Pad).

-The object identifiers given in this section are intended to be employed in the object set PBES2-Encs (Appendix A.4).
+The object identifiers given in this section are intended to be employed in the object set PBES2-Encs (Section A.4) Applications may also employ other schemes.